thi-ng/umbrella/packages/hiccup-dom/README.md

 ![hdom dataflow](../../assets/hdom-dataflow.svg)

-The approach is inspired by Clojure's [Hiccup](https://github.com/weavejester/hiccup) and [Reagent](http://reagent-project.github.io/) projects, however the latter is a wrapper around React, whereas this library is standalone, more lowlevel &
+The syntax is inspired by Clojure's [Hiccup](https://github.com/weavejester/hiccup) and [Reagent](http://reagent-project.github.io/) projects, however the latter is a wrapper around React, whereas this library is standalone, more lowlevel &